Canadians vote in pandemic election that could cost Trudeau

 But if O’Toole wins, he has promised to take a tougher stand against China, including banning Chinese technology giant Huawei from Canada’s next generation of telecommunication networks.

-O’Toole has also said he’ll move Canada’s embassy in Israel to Jerusalem just as Trump moved the U.S. embassy, upending decades of policy.
+O’Toole has also said he’ll move the Canadian Embassy in Israel to Jerusalem just as Trump moved the U.S. Embassy, upending decades of policy.

 Comments